frankiej60/frankiej60/README.md

 - 👋 Greetings, I'm Juwon Oluwole
 - 👀 I’m interested in data analytics
-- 🌱 I’m keen on workimg and learning more about data storytelling
+- 🌱 I’m keen on working and learning more about data storytelling
 - 💞️ I’m looking to collaborate on data analytics projects and volunteer projects
 - 📫 Let's connect via [Linkedin](https://www.linkedin.com/in/oluwajuwonlo/)
 <!---